Wellingborough: Compass

 Wellingborough's nearest towns are Northampton, Rushden, Higham Ferrers and Irthlingborough.

 Demography

 Wellingborough's population expanded rapidly from the 1960s and 1970s as agreements were signed between the Urban District Council and London County Council and the Greater London Council for the town to re-house over-spill population from London.
 Following the post World War II arrival of immigrants from the Commonwealth of Nations into Britain, a sizeable Black Caribbean and Indian/Pakistani community grew up in the market town, and now represents 11% of the town.

 Housing

 Housing estates

-Wellingborough is home to three medium-sized public housing estates: Hemmingwell, Queensway and Kingsway.
-Hemmingwell and Kingsway as well as a large portion of Queensway were built to re-house over-spill population from London.
-There are also smaller estates such as Spring Gardens and Knights Court.
-These estates account for a large part of the Wellingborough residence.
-Glenvale Park, on the northern edge of the town, is a large-scale residential development under construction from the 2020s.
+Wellingborough is home to three large public housing estates: Hemmingwell, Kingsway and Queensway.
+Hemmingwell as well as a large portion of Queensway were built to re-house over-spill population from London.
+The town's smaller-scale estates include Spring Gardens and Knights Court.
+These estates account for a large percentage of Wellingborough's population.